-Art Patronage is born from the idea that some extremely talented individuals may be financially poor or have a bohemian lifestyle, an iconic image which was established in the twentieth century.
+Art Patronage is born from the idea that some extremely talented individuals may be financially poor or have a bohemian lifestyle, an archetype image which was established throughout the ages.
 Becoming a renowned artist under these conditions was, however, possible thanks to a so called patron – a person able to lend money and support to the artist on his journey.

 It is true that some artworks would not exist today or would not survive without some Art Patrons.
 Even art movements, crucial to art history and evolution, were supported and made socially acceptable by some powerful figures interested in them.